Cabin and house vacation rentals in Clare Island

 The best time to book your Clare Island accommodation is during the summer, when the weather is warm and the days are long.
 Fall brings cooler temperatures, though this is the perfect time for exploring the island’s walking trails, which offer stunning vistas of the island’s cliffs and the clear waters below.
 The Clare Island Film Festival in September brings film buffs from near and far.
 Winter is quiet and chilly and can be wet, so be sure to bring plenty of layers and proper shoes.
 Spring sees warmer temperatures, and there are two popular running races in April that draw lots of fans.

-What are the top things to do in Clare Island?
+Top things to do in Clare Island

 Knockmore Hill